Br. Robert Division Curriculum

 • Mathematics

 In Pre-Algebra, students are introduced to the skills that will give them a strong foundation for high school Algebra courses.
 Topics will include operations with integers, rational numbers, ratios and rates, decimals, percents, and proportions, probability, number theory, variable expressions, simplifying algebraic expressions, and solving one- and two-step linear equations and inequalities, as well as an introduction to the basics of geometry.
-Students in the two-year Pre-Algebra curriculum will be well prepared for the study of Algebra I in grade nine.
+Students in the two-year Pre-Algebra curriculum (Pre-Algebra & Intro to Algebra) will be well prepared for the study of Algebra I in grade nine.

 Skills Developed